ARMmbed/mbed-os-5-docs/docs/tools/docker/docker.md

 ### Selecting the appropriate Docker tag

 The Docker images are built, tested and published by GitHub Actions.
-When using the Docker image, make sure you are using the appropriate Docker tag that is compatible with Mbed OS version of your project.
-[Design document](https://github.com/ARMmbed/mbed-os/tree/master/docs/design-documents/docker_management) contains the detailed explanation of Docker image versioning strategy.
+When using the Docker image, make sure you are using the appropriate Docker tag that is compatible with the Mbed OS version of your project.
+[Design document](https://github.com/ARMmbed/mbed-os/tree/master/docs/design-documents/docker_management) contains a detailed explanation of Docker image versioning strategy.

-As a quick overview, use `ghcr.io/armmbed/mbed-os-env:mbed-os-6-latest` for Docker image compatible with released version of Mbed OS, or `ghcr.io/armmbed/mbed-os-env:latest` for Docker image compatible with `HEAD` of Mbed OS `master branch`.
+As a quick overview, use `ghcr.io/armmbed/mbed-os-env:mbed-os-6-latest` for a Docker image compatible with the released version of Mbed OS, or `ghcr.io/armmbed/mbed-os-env:latest` for a Docker image compatible with `HEAD` of Mbed OS `master branch`.

 ### Command line

-The Mbed OS Docker container can be used using Docker Desktop on any supported platform (Windows, Linux & Mac).
+The Mbed OS Docker container can be used via Docker Desktop on any supported platform (Windows, Linux, and Mac).

 #### Examples

-Run interactively in current directory and compile the current application:
+Run interactively in the current directory and compile the current application:

 ```
 git clone https://github.com/ARMmbed/mbed-os-example-blinky.git && cd mbed-os-example-blinky